fbpx

 Obstacles will only be displayed if

-By activating this option, the Obstacle alerting mechanism will change the map into a special ‘zoomed in’ mode when approaching an obstacle, so that you could see clearly where you are and where is the obstacle.
+The enabled option will change a map into a special ‘zoomed in’ mode when you get near an obstacle, so that you could see clearly where you are and where is the obstacle.

-This special map convertion alert linked to the Obstacle alerting system will only work if
+This special map conversion alert linked to the Obstacle alerting system will only work if

 By deactivating this option, the Obstacle alerting mechanism will not change the map into this special ‘zoomed in’ mode when approaching an obstacle, but the alert will be displayed on top.